emojicode/emojicode.github.io/src/reference/specification.md

 ## Introduction

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-This document describes version 3 of the Emojicode Specification which is used with Emojicode 0.x.
+This document describes version 3 of the Emojicode Engine & Compilation Specification which is used with Emojicode 0.2.

 Emojicode programs are traditionally compiled to Emojicode Bytecode which is then executed by an Emojicode Engine.
 The reference implementation is the Emojicode Real-Time Engine.

 The Emojicode Engine should have the ability to execute the given bytecode file regardless of the underlying operating system and system architecture.
 Bytecode instruction instruct the Engine what to do.
+It may be of pariticular intereset that the Emojicode Bytecode is on a higher level than other bytecode formats of other programming languages.

 It is noteworthy that Emojicode does not use reverse Polish notation but Polish prefix notation.
 This means that the bytecode file would contain the following instructions to sum up 3 and 5.
 (Instructions are space-separated and in hexadecimal representation.)

 	0x22 0x13 0x3 0x13 0x5